 Exchange of experiences on innovations of urban revitalization strategies between metropolises sharing the same territorial characteristics, governance and quality of life issues.
 The analysis will be based on the forms and processes of for the city's transformation, by looking at concrete examples of major Urban Projects, through the analysis of 5 themes: The urban form, the urban design as a continuous process of thoughts and shaping of programs and urban spaces, the participation processes, the financing and regulation of the project, the governance and its influence on decision-making, the formalization and the ownership.

-This project will deal with economic and social aspects such as creation of jobs, economic activity, mobility, access to housing, security, relationship between the airport's activity and the right to the city.
+This project deals with economic and social aspects such as creation of jobs, economic activity, mobility, access to housing, security, relationship between the airport's activity and the right to the city.
 This project focuses on the land-side areas of airports, especially those areas outside of the airport perimeter that might include: economic areas, open spaces, local communities, transport related infrastructure...
 These transition areas are often disconnected and fragmented but are also key for local and regional development due to its potential to foster many activities and to enable economic growth.

 Intersectionality in LGBTI policies